By Harry Kloman, University of Pittsburgh

 Rhamnus prinoides.
 Buckthorn or gesho is found growing in the wild all over Ethiopia between 1500 and 2000 m, but it is cultivated well, sometimes even on a larger scale as a field crop.
 Rhamnus covers about 5000 ha of the land under permanent production (Jansen, 1981).
 It is a woody bush, whose leaves are used like hops for the preparation of alcoholic beverages such as t’alla and t’ej, which are common household drinks in the country.
 Gesho is widespread all over the country.
 It serves the needs of the people so well that at least at the moment no improvement is needed.

-Right now, I know of only one online U.S. company that sells gesho, both through its own website and at Amazon.com.
-Brundo Market of Oakland, Calif., is a homey little grocery store and butcher shop on Telegraph Avenue, and part of a large community of Ethiopian businesses in Oakland.
-The shop sells both gesho inchet and gesho kitel through its website.
-It costs around $14 a pound for inchet, sold in eight-ounce bag, and more for kitel, but then you need to pay shipping, and that almost doubles the cost.
+You can also buy gesho from Brundo Market of Oakland, Calif., a homey little grocery store and butcher shop on Telegraph Avenue, and part of a large community of Ethiopian businesses in Oakland.
+Brundo’s prices are much higher.
 Enter “gesho” into the site’s search engine to find both products.
 You can write to the shop at email@example.com, or you can just buy directly from the website.

 The Washington, D.C., area hosts the largest population of Ethiopians outside of Ethiopia, and the tri-state area (D.C., Maryland, Virginia) abounds with places to buy gesho over the counter.
 Sometimes, though, I have a hard time finding gesho at grocery stores within the district.